Skip to contents

 Step 1: Derive NCA Parameters

 The first step in performing this assessment is deriving the necessary NCA PK parameters.
-NCA software (e.g., Phoenix WinNonlin) is quite expensive; however, thankfully there is an excellent R package for performing NCA analyses - PKNCA.
+NCA software (e.g., Phoenix WinNonlin) is quite expensive; however, thankfully there is an R package for performing NCA analyses: PKNCA.

 Refer to the documentation for the PKNCA packge for details.
 This vignette will not provide a detailed overview of PKNCA functions and workflows.

-First, let’s set the options for our NCA analysis and define the intervals over which we want to obtain the NCA parameters.
-The data_sad dataset internal to pmxhelpr is a single ascending dose (SAD) design with a parallel food effect (FE) cohort; therefore, our interval is [0, \infty]
+First, let’s set the options for our NCA analysis and define the intervals over which we want to obtain the NCA parameters. data_sad is a single ascending dose (SAD) design with a parallel food effect (FE) cohort; therefore, our interval is [0, \infty]

 ##Set NCA options